geosolutions-it/ogc-vector-tiles-vtp/vtp2/README.md

 `npm start`

-The application runs at `http://localhost:8081` afterwards.
+The application runs at `http://localhost:8090` afterwards.

-Read more on the [wiki](https://github.com/geosolutions-it/ogc-vector-tiles-vtp/wiki).